Record for Italian wine exports to South Korea | Octagona Srl

 Wine consumption in Korea: industry data

 European wines are therefore the most appreciated, especially the French and Spanish ones, followed by the Italian ones.
-In the ranking of the most popular wines we also find Chilean wines, thanks to the excellent quality-price ratio, and Australian ones, which are advantaged by their geographical proximity.
+In the ranking of the most appreciated wines we also find Chilean wines, thanks to the excellent quality-price ratio, and Australian ones, which are advantaged by their geographical proximity.

 Instead, based on the type of wine, among the preferences of Korean consumers we find: